Have a sweet tooth? Try this recipe for raw carrot cake balls. A delicious dessert or snack that’s easy to make and better for you too!

 Then, I began paying more attention to what I ate and started eliminating certain trigger foods.
 Unfortunately, red wine was one of them (let’s have a moment of silence, shall we?).
 Processed foods, which I knew I shouldn’t be eating anyway, were a definite no-no, especially if they contained MSG or sulphites.

-One of my favorite recipes from the book is raw carrot cake balls.
-Anything with “cake” in the name immediately grabs my attention, you?
+One of my favourite recipes from the book is raw carrot cake balls.
+Anything with “cake” in the name immediately grabs my attention.
+Are you the same way?
 Getting the go-ahead to eat it, even better!

-All you need to make these delicious treats that taste like sweet and spicy carrot cake batter are some simple ingredients, a food processor (I use this one) and your hands.
-Quick and easy, and no baking required.
+All you need to make these treats that taste like sweet and spicy carrot cake batter are some simple ingredients, a food processor (I use this one) and your hands.
+It’s a quick and easy recipe with no baking required.

-If you’d like to make your own raw carrot cake balls, Joy shares the recipe on her Joyous Health blog.
+If you’d like to make your own carrot cake bites, Joy shares the recipe on her Joyous Health blog.

 I had less shredded coconut on hand than the recipe called for, so I added some hemp seeds for rolling.
-Turned out perfectly.
+They turned out perfectly.
 One thing I would suggest is cutting back the honey unless you like things overly sweet.